-

 (FED) Higher interest rates generally lead to higher returns on investments denominated in USD.
 This tends to attract foreign capital into USD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of XAU is Weak Bullish and for the USD is Moderate Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of XAU is Weak Bullish and for the USD is -- Neutral.

-Ziwox considering Moderate Bullish bias for this asset and we anticipate long-term price increases. and Fundamental Score for USD is -3.
+Ziwox considering Weak Bullish bias for this asset and we anticipate long-term price increases. and Fundamental Score for USD is -11.
 So, base on the Fundamental Score, we predict mid-term downside price movement.

 Market Overview & Performance